puppetlabs-toy-chest/puppetlabs-cloudformation/README.markdown

 Environment & Puppet
 --------------------
-This software requires Puppet >= 2.7.7.
+This software requires Puppet >= 2.7.6 (or PE >= 2.0).
+This software also requires Java be installed.
 Export your chosen EC2 region in your environment. ex: `export EC2_REGION=us-west-1`

 ## Installation

+Static releases can be found on the Puppet Forge: http://forge.puppetlabs.com/puppetlabs/cloudformation The latest code is always available on Github: https://github.com/puppetlabs/puppetlabs-cloudformation

-The amazon cloud formation client tools can be downloaded using the cloudformation puppet class.
+The amazon Cloud Formation client tools and the Puppet Face can be installed and configured easily using the cloudformation Puppet class.

 The following example manifest can be found at examples/install.pp

   class { 'cloudformation':
     aws_access_key => '< your key here >',
-    aws_secret_key => '< your secret key here >'
+    aws_secret_key => '< your secret key here >',
+    # java_home => '< your java_home >',
   }

+It may also be necessary to fill in the java home attribute so that it points to where java has been installed.
+It currently defaults to the location of Java on a Mac(/System/Library/Frameworks/JavaVM.framework/Versions/1.6.0/Home).

 Add your aws credentials to the class declaration, ensure the cloudformation module is in your module path, and use puppet to apply the installation manifest: